Aggie01/UFOs/README.md

 # Overview
 - Integrate rather extensive data of UFO sightings into an organized table
 - Table should store, display and sort all of the UFO sighting data
-- Build visually appealing HTML page to present the data
+- Build visually appealing and user friendly HTML page to present the data

 # Methodology
 - JavaScript